ASHABot: An LLM-Powered Chatbot to Support the Informational Needs of Community Health Workers: Findings

 \subsection{Bot Usage by ASHAs and ANMs}

-Over the 107 days of deployment, ASHAs and ANMs used \ashabot{} extensively.
-ASHAs sent 1,761 messages, averaging 88.05±123.01 messages per ASHA and 0.83±1.16 daily messages per ASHA.
+Over the 107 days of deployment, ASHAs and ANMs used \ashabot{} extensively (Figure \ref{fig:ashabotdeploymentresults}).
+ASHAs sent 1,761 messages, averaging 88.05± 123.01 messages and 0.83±1.16 daily messages, per ASHA.
 The high standard deviations are due to two ASHAs who sent no messages, six who sent 100+, and one (ASHA1) who sent 555 messages.
 ASHAs sent 37.0\% of messages between 5-9 AM, using the early hours to prepare for their workday or reflect on the previous one.
 ASHAs prioritized ease of use in their interactions.
 They sent 1,040 messages by tapping on the `Related Questions' that the bot provided them with, recorded 470 audio messages, and typed just 251 text messages.
-Table \ref{tab:questiontopics} shows the topics and examples questions asked by the ASHAs within each topic. \ashabot{} classified 1,612 (91.5\%) of ASHAs' messages as clinical queries, covering a broad range of topics beyond pregnancy and childcare.
-Of the remaining messages, 72 were small talk, such as `\textsf{Hii}', `\textsf{Thank you} ', and `{\dn aAps\? \3FEw\397w \8{p}Ckr b\7{h}t aQCA}' [`It's great to ask you questions'] (ASHA4), and 77 messages were ignored due to a system bug. \ashabot{} responded with `\textsf{I don't know}' to 264 clinical questions, forwarding them to ANMs.
+Table \ref{tab:questiontopics} shows question topics and corresponding examples of questions asked by the ASHAs. \ashabot{} classified 1,612 (91.5\%) of ASHAs' messages as clinical queries, covering a broad range of topics beyond pregnancy and childcare.
+Of the remaining messages, 72 were smalltalk, such as `\textsf{Hii}', `\textsf{Thank you} ', and `{\dn aAps\? \3FEw\397w \8{p}Ckr b\7{h}t aQCA}' [`It's great to ask you questions'] (ASHA4), and 77 messages were ignored due to a system bug (Figure \ref{fig:ashabotdeploymentresults}). \ashabot{} responded with `\textsf{I don't know}' to 264 clinical questions, forwarding them to ANMs.

-When \ashabot{} prompted to answer a question, they frequently ignored that.
+When \ashabot{} prompted ANMs to answer a question, they frequently ignored that.
 Out of the 6915 prompts sent (461±4.40 prompts/ANM), ANMs responded `\textsf{Yes}' to only 1491, therefore receiving 99.4±99.78 questions/ANM.
 In response to the questions, ANMs sent 788 messages overall (52.53±68.93 responses/ANM, and 0.46±0.63 daily responses/ANM).
 Similar to ASHAs, three ANMs sent no messages, three sent 100+, while one (ANM1) sent 244.
 ANMs sent 37.9\% of their responses before their work day began at 9AM, with activity peaking at 1PM during lunch breaks.
 After 5PM, ANMs did not send any responses.
 Unlike ASHAs, only the minority of ANM responses used audio modality rather than text (3.2\%, or 1.67±3.06 responses/ANM).